Skip to Content

 These delicate mushrooms look like leaves and blend in with the nature around them, making them challenging to hunt in the wild.
 The funnel-shaped mushrooms come in shades of brown.

-They have a fruity aroma, more like an apricot, are a favorite winter pick because it fruits from mid-November to late January.
+They have a fruity aroma, more like an apricot, and are a favorite winter pick because it fruits from mid-November to late January.

 Herald of Winter Mushrooms